billsioros/cookiecutter-pypackage/{{cookiecutter.project_name}}/tests/README.md

 # Testing

-The project utilizes the `pytest` framework.
+The project utilizes the `pytest` python testing framework.

 ## Contents

-Feel free to read more regarding testing in the [Contributing Guidelines](/docs/CONTRIBUTING.md) document.
+Feel free to read more about testing procedures in the [Contributing Guidelines](/docs/CONTRIBUTING.md) document.